badosa/JSON-stat/README.md

 # JSON-stat

-The ultimate goal of JSON-stat.org is to define a lightweight JSON format that is suitable for statistical dissemination using web services.
+The JSON-stat format is a simple lightweight JSON format for data dissemination.
+It is based in a cube model that arises from the evidence that the most common form of data dissemination is the tabular form.
+In this cube model, **datasets** are organized in **dimensions**.
+Dimensions are organized in **categories**.

-JSON-stat is documented at http://json-stat.org/doc/.
+The JSON-stat format is documented at http://json-stat.org/doc/.

-The goal of the JSON-stat Javascript Toolkit is to help dealing with JSON-stat responses in Javascript.
+The goal of the JSON-stat Javascript Toolkit (JJT) is to help dealing with JSON-stat responses in Javascript.

 ## Design principles